 10 Books to Help You Know (and Be Able to Explain) the Christian Faith

-Beautiful Christian Life recently shared 10 words every Christian should know (and be able to explain) in order to "be prepared to give an answer to everyone who asks you to give the reason for the hope that you have" (1 Peter 3:15).
-Here are 10 books for your summer reading list that will help equip you in these foundational doctrines of the Christian faith:
+Beautiful Christian Life shared in another post 10 words every Christian should know (and be able to explain) in order to "be prepared to give an answer to everyone who asks you to give the reason for the hope that you have" (1 Peter 3:15).
+Here are 10 books that will help equip you in these foundational doctrines of the Christian faith:

 What Is Faith?
 (Crucial Questions Series Book 8) by R. C. Sproul